Skip to primary navigation Skip to content Skip to footer

 Other activities we recommend?

-Taking a self-guided food tour through Barefoot Landing, cuddling with live tigers at the Preservation Station and playing a round of golf at one of Myrtle Beach’s many greens.
+Take a self-guided food tour through Barefoot Landing, cuddle with live tigers at the Preservation Station, and play a round of golf at one of Myrtle Beach’s many greens.

 Only 90 minutes south of Charleston is Port Royal Island, where you’ll find Beaufort, a haven for antebellum architecture.